-Until recently, Scott’s research has focused on fifteenth-century Florence, although his teaching embraces much more of central Italy, especially Siena and Perugia.
+Scott’s research has tended to focus on fifteenth-century Florence, although his teaching embraces much more of central Italy, especially Siena and Perugia.
 He spent many years studying the relationship between art and violence in Florentine art of the fifteenth century, which resulted in a book, Art and Violence in Early Renaissance Florence, that appeared with Yale University Press in June 2018.
 It was followed by Art of Renaissance Florence: A City and its Legacy in January 2019.
 He is also interested in the reception of Renaissance art, especially in the seventeenth century, by artists such as Sassoferrato and Carlo Dolci.